microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

    **This will take ~10 minutes to complete.**

+---

+Team Discussion: How are the healthcare organizations converting HL7 messages into consumable common data model?
+(10 minutes)

+---

 * You should receive message back like the below that the deployment was successful.
    <center><img src="../images/challenge02-hl7convert.png" width="550"></center>
 * After successful deployment, your converter pipeline is now tied to your ingest platform from above.